cadnza/max-llm-book/book/src/step_08.md

 In this step, you'll combine residual connections and layer normalization into a reusable pattern for transformer blocks.
 Residual connections add the input directly to the output using `output = input + layer(input)`, creating shortcuts that let gradients flow through deep networks.
 You'll implement this alongside the layer normalization from Step 03.

 GPT-2 uses pre-norm architecture where layer norm is applied before each sublayer (attention or MLP).
-The pattern is `x = x + sublayer(layer_norm(x))` - normalize first, process, then add the original input back.
+The pattern is `x = x + sublayer(layer_norm(x))`: normalize first, process, then add the original input back.
 This is more stable than post-norm alternatives for deep networks.

 Residual connections solve the vanishing gradient problem.
 During backpropagation, gradients flow through the identity path (`x = x + ...`) without being multiplied by layer weights.
 This allows training networks with 12+ layers.
 Without residuals, gradients would diminish exponentially as they propagate through many layers.

 Layer normalization works identically during training and inference because it normalizes each example independently.
-No batch statistics, no running averages - just consistent normalization that keeps activation distributions stable throughout training.
+No batch statistics, no running averages, just consistent normalization that keeps activation distributions stable throughout training.

 ## Understanding the pattern